pimentel/atom-r-exec/README.md

 ## Usage

 - `cmd-enter`: send code to configured application (`r-exec:whichApp`).
-- `cmd-shift-e`: change to current working directory of current file.
+- `shift-cmd-e`: change to current working directory of current file.
+- `shift-cmd-k`: send code between a knitr block (currently only RMarkdown supported).
 - `shift-cmd-u`: send function under current cursor.
 Currently, only functions that begin of the first column in and on the first column of a line are sent.
 An example:
 ```r
 myFunction <- function(x) {